 1. Centralized management through a platform

 Custom applications come with inherent management challenges.
 If they’re written by your internal team, those teams may find themselves occupied with long development cycles.
 They may frequently need to gather new requirements if the initial solution doesn’t meet production needs.
 If vendors or consultants are building applications, you’re at the mercy of their teams.
-Across your stack of production applications, cost can balloon quickly.
+Across your stack of production applications, the cost can balloon quickly.

 2. Global application standards

 One concern we hear frequently from manufacturing IT leaders is a fear that applications will run wild.
 Individual apps will grow and grow until they’re too unwieldy to manage.
 Or each team, department, or site will follow different standards.
-This lack of harmonization makes it impossible to compare performance between sites, and creates inefficiencies as groups try to reinvent the wheel.
+This lack of harmonization makes it impossible to compare performance between sites and creates inefficiencies as groups try to reinvent the wheel.

 Tulip makes it possible for IT to develop and enforce global application standards.
 IT can write and distribute best practices, create templates that serve as the foundation for all applications, and serve as a final approver for all production apps.